dougeby/IntuneDocs/intune/apple-configurator-enroll-ios.md

     ![Screenshot Export Profile for Setup Assistant Enrollment with Profile URL highlighted](./media/ios-apple-configurator-add-profile.png)

   4. Use the file picker to select the .mobileconfig file that you exported from Intune, and then choose **Add**.
 The profile is added to the device.
 If the device is Unsupervised, the installation requires acceptance on the device.
 6. Use the following steps to install the profile on the iOS device.
 The device must have already completed the Setup Assistant and be ready to use.
-If enrollment entails app deployments, the device should have an Apple ID set up because the app deployments requires that you have an Apple ID signed in for the App Store.
+If enrollment entails app deployments, the device should have an Apple ID set up because the app deployment requires that you have an Apple ID signed in for the App Store.
    1. Unlock the iOS device.
    2. In the **Install profile** dialog box for **Management profile**, choose **Install**.
    3. Provide the Device Passcode or Apple ID, if necessary.